bitrise-steplib/steps-carthage/README.md

 1. add a cache pull step before your Carthage step,
 2. set up a cache push step after your Carthage step and make sure to add `./Carthage -> ./Carthage/Cachefile`.

-The `Cachefile` stores a Swift version you ran `carthage boostrap` the last time and the content of your `Cartfile.resolved`.
+The `Cachefile` stores a Swift version you ran `carthage bootstrap` the last time and the content of your `Cartfile.resolved`.
 Until either of these information is not changed between builds, Bitrise will ignore the `bootstrap` call and use the cached content of your `Carthage/Build` directory for building your project.
 If you have changes in your `Cartfile.resolved`, or changed the stack to one with a different Swift version, it will run `carthage bootstrap` to make sure the cache is only used when it's 100% compatible.

 ## Run locally